afmdiazh/Chess-Dot-Py/README.md

 3. Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the required libraries.

-4. Install the required libraries with the command `pip install requirements.txt` (from the src folder) or executing `dependencies.bat`.
+4. Install the required libraries with the command `pip install dependencies.txt` (from the src folder) or executing `dependencies.bat`.

-5. Run ChessDotPy _from the src folder_ with the command `python main.py` (from the src folder) or executing `start.bat`.
+5. Run ChessDotPy with the command `python main.py` (from the src folder) or executing `start.bat`.

 ## Usage